(Arakás me Ánitho kai Kremythákia)

 Peas Braised with Dill and Onions

-Dishes such as this one belong to the category of Greek cookery known as latherá, which, loosely translated, means "oil-based stews."
-The liberal use of olive oil produces a surprisingly light and sweet side dish.
+The liberal use of olive oil makes this a surprisingly light and sweet side dish.

 4 tbsp. extra-virgin olive oil

 2 medium yellow onions, peeled and finely chopped

 4-6 scallions, white parts only, thinly sliced